 The program’s coursework integrates theory and scholarship with practice, thereby highlighting the value of developing transformational scholar-practitioners who are equipped with the knowledge and skills to adapt to problems in real-world contexts.

-Our faculty are distinguished scholars, practitioners and mentors who work closely with students to create engaged programs of study.
+The School of Health Studies and Education faculty members are distinguished scholars, educators, health practitioners and mentors who work closely with students to create engaged programs of study.
 They are dedicated to providing transformative experiences through nationally recognized academic programs that combine faculty-led instruction with real-world experiences.

 Field Work and Research